Picovoice/pico-cookbook/recipes/image-qa/README.md

 **What kind of questions can it answer?**
 Natural questions about the image, such as what objects are present, what is happening in the scene, where something is located, or how the image should be described.

-More FAQs can be found on [Picovoice website](https://picovoice.ai/cookbook/image-question-answering/).